Here’s the question: Is your “artistic temperament” flaring up?

 But I don’t buy that having a turbulent lifestyle is the price an artist must pay for making great art.
 It’s too similar to saying that mental illness is the required side dish that comes with genius.
 Of course there are the Sylvia Plath and Van Gogh examples, but there are also plenty of centered and sane artists, think Peter Paul Reubens and Joan Tower.

 Artists Behaving Badly?

 Here’s my pet theory: extremely talented and accomplished musicians are at times granted leeway for poor social skills and erratic behavior that is chalked up as “artistic temperament.”
-When they treat others badly it may be excused or overlooked —if they are “gifted” enough—as though talent is a get out of jail free card.
+When artists treat others badly it may be tolerated or excused—if they are “gifted” enough—as though talent is a get out of jail free card.

 In author David Ebenbach’s piece, “Being an Artist Doesn’t Mean You Get to be a Lousy Person” he describes how in his early years his writing heroes were often villains in their own lives—and how he found this romantic.
+(Think Hemingway and Mailer.)